-In due course the two towns Madraspattinam and Chennapattinam merged in the 17th century i.e. the period when the British gained possession of the area.
-The united town was referred as Madraspattinam by the British whereas the localities preferred to call it 'Chennapattinam'.
+In due course, the two towns Madraspattinam and Chennapattinam merged in the 17th century, i.e. the period when the British gained possession of the area.
+The united town was referred to as Madraspattinam by the British, whereas the localities preferred to call it 'Chennapattinam'.

-On 22nd August 1639, a small piece of land was purchased by the British East India Company which is located on the Coromandel Coast in Chandragiri from Peda Venkata Raya, king of Vijayanagar.
-For trading projects, Damerla Venkatapathy being the ruler of Vandavasi region permitted the British to build a factory and a warehouse.
-The next year British built the Fort St. George which then became a core part of the growing colonial city.
+On 22nd August 1639, a small piece of land was purchased by the British East India Company, located on the Coromandel Coast in Chandragiri from Peda Venkata Raya, king of Vijayanagar.
+For trading projects, Damerla Venkatapathy being the ruler of the Vandavasi region, permitted the British to build a factory and a warehouse.
+The following year, the British built Fort St. George, which became a core part of the growing colonial city.

 In 2004, An 'Indian Ocean Tsunami' altered the coastline of Chennai permanently, killing many and leaving thousands of hundreds homeless.